skellis46/finger-pointing-moon/case-for-support.md

 + annotated bibliography (published online) of 50-100 key published materials that examine epistemics of body-based practice
 + open access 'visual trace' (e.g. photo series from experimental movement practice with RC)
-+ exhibition of collected "unforgettable experiences of body-based performance"
++ exhibition of collected "unforgettable experiences of body-based performance": _Unforgettable_
 + _The (un)knowable body_ exhibition
     - consists of resources, insights, notes, images
     - installed at 2-3 locations: SDD, Dance4, The Workroom -- elsewhere in world? (maybe talk with Sue about this or?)